 by Isidoros Karderinis

-Isidoros Karderinis was born in Athens in 1967.
-He is a novelist, poet and columnist.
-He has studied economics and has completed postgraduate studies in the tourism economy.
-Articles of his have been republished in newspapers, magazines and sites worldwide.
-His poems have been translated into English, French and Spanish and published in literary magazines and literary sections of newspapers.
-He has published seven poetry books and two novels.
-His novels and three of his poetry books have been published in USA and Great Britain.
+Isidoros Karderinis was born in Athens, Greece in 1967.
+He is a novelist, poet and economist with postgraduate studies in tourist economy.
+His articles have been republished in newspapers, magazines and sites worldwide.
+His poems have been translated in French and have been published in literary magazines.
+He has published seven books of poetry and two novels.
+Five of which have been published in the USA and in Great Britain.